RonnyScott/Python-List/README.md

-this code shows the working of lists in python
+This repo shows how lists work in Python